Details on technologies, partners and cookies

 WordPress will set a session cookie called PHPSESSID.
 This cookie is only used inside a session and is therefore allowed as per GDPR.

-Here are some other WordPress plugins we use which do collect data and we describe how we are working to be GDPR compliant.
+Here are some other WordPress plugins we use that collect data, and we describe how we are working to be GDPR compliant.

 Contact Form 7

 Visitors can fill in a few forms on our page.
-The information is sent to our official email system via email and routed to the right person.
-The information is also stored in a table on the website.
-We have added a checkbox where you have to accept our terms and conditions before you can provide any information.
+The information is sent to our official email system and routed to the right person.
+It is also stored in a table on the website.
+We have added a checkbox where you must accept our terms and conditions before providing any information.

 Very Simple Contact Form

-We use this form to collect certain feedback.
-We have provided a GDPR compliance checkbox where you have to accept the terms before you can post anything.
+We use this form to collect specific feedback.
+We have provided a GDPR compliance checkbox where you must accept the terms before posting anything.

 Cloud Flare

-We use Cloud Flare as our CDN (Content Delivery Network), which helps in improving the performance of distribution the content across the globe.
+We use Cloud Flare as our CDN (Content Delivery Network), which helps improve the performance of content distribution across the globe.
 Cloud Flare also provides some analytics and protects against DoS attacks.
-Cloud Flare has clearly stated on their GDPR page that they will be fully compliant when GDPR comes into effect on May 25, 2018.
+Cloud Flare has clearly stated on its GDPR page that it will be fully compliant when GDPR comes into effect on May 25, 2018.
 We have signed a GDPR processing addendum (DPA) with Cloud Flare.

-The __cfduid cookie is set by our Content Delivery Network (Cloudflare) and is used to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
-For example, if a certain laptop is used in a local area network where there are laptops infected with viruses, but the specific person’s laptop is trusted (e.g. because they’ve completed a challenge (within your Challenge Passage period), the cookie allows Cloudflare to identify that client and not challenge them again.
-It does not correspond to any user ID and does store any personally identifiable information.
+The __cfduid cookie is set by our Content Delivery Network (Cloudflare).
+It is used to identify individual clients behind a shared IP address and apply security settings per client.
+For example, if a specific laptop is used in a local area network where there are laptops infected with viruses, but the particular person’s laptop is trusted (e.g. because they’ve completed a challenge (within your Challenge Passage period), the cookie allows Cloudflare to identify that client and not rechallenge them.
+It does not correspond to any user ID or store any personally identifiable information.

-Because Cloudflare uses this cookie to identify both HTTP and HTTPS requests from known clients, we do not set the “secure” flag on it.
-This is not a risk, however: as mentioned above the cookie does not contain sensitive data.
+Because Cloudflare uses this cookie to identify HTTP and HTTPS requests from known clients, we do not set the “secure” flag on it.
+However, this is not a risk: as mentioned above, the cookie does not contain sensitive data.

 It is not possible to block the Cloudflare cookie at the moment.
-A Content Delivery Network ensures good performance of websites across the globe.
+A Content Delivery Network ensures the good performance of websites worldwide.

 Facebook

-We use Facebook to keep in touch with clients, employees, potential recruits, friends and prospects to engage with our community.
-We post on Facebook, and occasionally, we give links to our webpage in such posts.
-In this website, we also use Facebook cookies to track and analyse our user’s behaviour.
-Facebook explains what they do with cookies here.
-Facebook’s cookie policy is found here.
-Facebook’s GDPR compliance statement is found here.
+We use Facebook to keep in touch with clients, employees, potential recruits, friends, and prospects to engage with our community.
+We post on Facebook and occasionally give links to our webpage in such posts.
+We also use Facebook cookies on this website to track and analyse our users’ behaviour.
+Facebook explains what they do with cookies and has a cookie policy as well as a GDPR compliance statement.

 Google Analytics